 And a group of lawmakers including New York Rep. Alexandria Ocasio-Cortez (D) are demanding answers.

-The Trump Administration had no right to send the drone over Minneapolis on May 29 because the city is far outside the 100-mile inland operational zone of the Customs and Border Protection, the Democrats wrote in a letter to the acting secretary of Homeland Security Chad Wolf released Saturday.
+The Trump administration had no right to send the drone over Minneapolis on May 29 because the city is far outside the 100-mile inland operational zone of the Customs and Border Protection, the Democrats wrote in a letter to Acting Secretary of Homeland Security Chad Wolf, released Saturday.

-Now they want to know where else drones might have gone, and whether any were using facial recognition software to monitor protestors demonstrating against police violence.
+Now they want to know where else drones might have gone, and whether any were using facial recognition software to monitor protesters demonstrating against police violence.

 “The deployment of drones and officers to surveil protests is a gross abuse of authority and is particularly chilling when used against Americans who are protesting law enforcement brutality,” the lawmakers wrote.
 “This Administration has undermined the First Amendment freedoms of Americans of all races who are rightfully protesting George Floyd’s killing.”

-Attorney General William Barr has coordinated a vast response across multiple federal agencies to the unrest sparked by the killing of an unarmed black man named George Floyd by Minneapolis police last month, including the deployment of mysterious riot troops without insignia on the streets of Washington D.C.
+Attorney General William Barr has coordinated a vast response across multiple federal agencies to the unrest sparked by the killing of Floyd, an unarmed black man, by Minneapolis police on Memorial Day, including the deployment of mysterious riot troops without insignia on the streets of Washington, D.C.

 That show of force had backup overhead, although the full extent remains uncertain.
-The National Guard and law enforcement flew surveillance planes over cities including Las Vegas, Washington DC, and Portland, according to flight data reviewed by Motherboard, but officials have yet to clearly explain the full scope of flights.
+The National Guard and law enforcement flew surveillance planes over cities including Las Vegas, Washington, and Portland, according to flight data reviewed by Motherboard, but officials have yet to clearly explain the full scope of the flights.

 Federal law gives the CBP a special zone of operation within a “reasonable distance” of any international border, where the agency frequently does things like set up checkpoints, conduct searches — and fly surveillance drones.
-The statutory language has been interpreted to mean a zone of 100 miles from the border by the Department of Justice ever since 1953.
+Ever since 1953, the statutory language has been interpreted to mean a zone of 100 miles from the border by the Department of Justice.
 But Minneapolis is almost 300 miles from the Canadian border.
 And Democrats demanded to know what, if any, legal justification officials have.

 The CBP said in a statement it sent the drone over Minneapolis to provide “live video” of protests on May 29 “at the request of our federal law enforcement partners.”
 After arriving on the scene, law enforcement officials decided they didn’t need the help after all, and the drone returned to base, the statement said.